StreetScout

 Where is Malvern (SA)?

-Malvern (SA) is a suburb of South Australia, Australia.
+Malvern (SA) is a suburb of South Australia, Australia, in the Unley local government area.

 What is the population of Malvern (SA)?